iamcal/js-emoji/README.md

-# js-emoji - Display emoji in the browser on PCs and older Macs
+# js-emoji - Display emoji in the browser, everywhere

 Recent OSX and iOS versions allow display and input of emoji.
 It's nice to show them on other devices too, and the browser is a good place to do it.
-This library converts the emoji character codes to HTML span elements which can be styled using CSS.
+This library converts emoji (either from character codes or colon-sequecnes like `:smile:`) into something that will work on the host computer - either native character codes, a CSS styled span or a text representation.

 ## Usage